wayne-kirk-schmidt/gpublish/README.md

         sudo -H pip3 install pipenv

-    5. Clone this repo using the following command:
+    5. Clone this repository.
+This will create a new folder

-       git clone git@github.com:wks-sumo-logic/gpublish.git

-    NOTE: I also maintain the main reposittory here as well
+    NOTE: I also maintain the main repository here as well

        git@github.com:wayne-kirk-schmidt/google-publish-tools.git